-Early meetings were held at 1645 Chester Street, and other temporary locations until the City of Aurora donated two lots at the corner of 17th and Alton in 1937.
-Services were held in a portable tabernacle on the property until a permanent structure was erected in 1941.
+Highpoint hasn’t always been called Highpoint.
+It was first organized under the name Aurora First Assembly in 1933 under the leadership of Rev. and Mrs. C. N. Bishop who served from 1933-1941.
+The church’s early meetings were held at 1645 Chester Street in Aurora, and at other temporary locations, until the city of Aurora donated two lots at the corner of 17th and Alton in 1937.
+Services were held in a temporary structure on the property until a permanent building was erected in 1941.

-Under the leadership of Pastor Howard Cummings, 56 acres of land near E-470 and Smoky Hill Road was purchased in 1999 for future expansion.
-The site presently consists of 29.5 acres and is strategically located adjacent to the Southlands Mall in the center of the city’s growth plan.
-After nearly 27 years of service to Aurora First Assembly, Pastor Cummings retired as Senior Pastor.
+In 1975 Rev. Howard and Margie Cummings were elected to serve and pastored the church until 2002.
+In 1980, the Family Activities building was added to the complex to facilitate the growing Christian Education department and a school called Aurora Christian Academy.
+In 1990, a Children’s Ministries Center was constructed to house a preschool called Aurora Christian Learning Center.
+During this time in 1999, fifty-six acres of land near E470 and Smoky Hill Road were purchased for future expansion.
+The site presently consists of 30 acres and is strategically located adjacent to the new mall in the center of the city’s Southlands growth plan.
+After nearly 27 years of service to Aurora First Assembly, Pastor Cummings retired as senior pastor.